UsabilityEngineering/fridge/README.md

 **Executive Summary**

+* Competitive analysis of competitive products allowed us to discover that **information on each food item is limited to only expiration date and quantity**, we can allow for each food item to store much more information such as calories and ingredients.
+We also found that **Free accounts are heavily restricted in what can be accomplished**
 * !!!In a bullet-list, provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!